Ttttt47/UKBioCoin/README.md

 - `--use-missing-rate-estimate`: Uses x/y missing-rate arrays to estimate per-SNP sample size.
 For NSS v2, both optional arrays must be declared in the manifest; for legacy NSS, UKC reads `xxx_x_missing.table` and `xxx_y_missing.table`.

-- `--threads`: Number of worker threads used for parsing and regression.
+- `--threads`: Number of worker threads used for parsing, regression, and result formatting.
 The default is `1`, which preserves the resource usage of earlier releases.
 Results are written in input order and are deterministic across thread counts.

 - `--io-mode`: `stream` (default) reads the selected vectors in fixed-size blocks and has bounded memory use. `memory` loads only the requested phenotype/covariate vectors and shared arrays before computation, then reports loading, computation, and writing time separately.